-Neil Roberts began his career as a print and television journalist, then founded independent production company Communicado, whose output ranged from documentaries to the classic movie Once Were Warriors.
+Neil Roberts began his career as a print and television journalist, then founded independent production company Communicado, whose varied output ranged from a run of popular magazine-style shows (That's Fairly Interesting, Magic Kiwis) to classic movie Once Were Warriors.

-Over his career he would establish a reputation for fostering and encouraging talent, including producer Julie Christie, journalists Carol Hirschfeld and Anita McNaught, and presenter Mikey Havoc.
-In 1997 Roberts returned to Television New Zealand as the organisation's Television Manager, before passing away the following year.
+Over his career Roberts would establish a reputation for fostering and encouraging talent, including producer Julie Christie, journalists Carol Hirschfeld and Anita McNaught, and presenter Mikey Havoc.
+In 1997 Roberts returned to his old stomping grounds at Television New Zealand, as the organisation's Television Manager, before passing away the following year.

 Roberts grew up in the North Island town of Wanganui, where his father ran a machinery business.
 At the age of 16 he became a cub reporter at the local newspaper.
 Journalism would take him to Fleet Street in London, and to the parliamentary press gallery; he was writing and sub-editing for music magazine Melody Maker the year Hendrix and Jim Morrison died.
-After returning to New Zealand, Roberts joined the Auckland Star, then spent a year in radio.
+After returning to NZ, Roberts joined The Auckland Star, then spent a year in radio.

 In 1975 he began working in state television.
-Three years later Roberts began filing stories for flagship current affairs show Eyewitness (Eyewitness News came later).
+Three years later Roberts began filing stories for flagship current affairs show Eyewitness, including this piece on punk music (Eyewitness News came later).
 At Eyewitness he "learned about writing, directing and producing, and loved it".

-He began making corporate videos with his then partner, ex-Eyewitness reporter Karen Sims.
-Contrary to the many accounts which draw a direct line from closing the door on TVNZ to kick-starting his own TV empire, Roberts later argued that creating his own company was an accident, caused partly by rising volumes of work.
+He began making corporate videos in 1984 with his then wife, ex-Eyewitness reporter Karen Sims.
+Contrary to some accounts, which draw a direct line from closing the door on TVNZ to kickstarting his own television empire, Roberts later argued that creating an independent company was an accident, caused partly by rising volumes of work.

 Communicado's productions ranged across business and tourism videos, advertising, and a run of magazine programmes and TV documentaries.
 Some of the company's work — like the Roberts-narrated ANZ Magic Minutes spots — blurred traditional lines between advertising and journalism.